History

 History of MFSA

 The MIT Free Speech Alliance was founded in fall 2021 in response to the cancellation of Prof. Dorian Abbot.
-Prof. Abbot was invited to MIT to give the John Carlson Lecture on the topic of the habitability of planets outside the Solar System.
-He had attracted enemies who targeted him for his stance on affirmative action and DEI (diversity, equity, inclusion) programs in universities.
-Because of his views on this topic, completely unrelated to his Carlson Lecture topic, his invitation was rescinded two weeks before his scheduled presenation.
-This cancellation outraged MIT faculty and alumni, and resulted in widespread criticism in the press for MIT's intolerance and its putting politics ahead of science.
+Prof. Abbot was invited to MIT to give the John Carlson Lecture, on the topic of the habitability of planets outside the Solar System.
+He had attracted enemies at the University of Chicago who targeted him for his stance on affirmative action and DEI (diversity, equity, inclusion) programs in universities.
+Those programs have nothing to do with the habitability of planets, but it was argued that no person with his views should be allowed to give the Carlson Lecture.
+Two weeks before the day of the lecture, his invitation was rescinded.
+The cancellation not only outraged MIT faculty and alumni, but resulted in widespread criticism in the press of MIT's intolerance and politicization, extending even to suppression of science for the sake of political correctness.

-A few MIT alumni organized the zoom meeting that led to the creation of the MIT Free Speech Alliance.
+Several alumni organized a mass Zoom meeting, and that meeting led to the creation of the MIT Free Speech Alliance.
 The Alliance is composed of alumni spanning the decades, as well as students and faculty.
-MFSA membership has grown to over 1,000, mainly alumni, and continues to attract members.
-MFSA hopes to turn back the tide of cancel culture at MIT that has resulted to widespead self-censorship on campus.
-After performing research, surveying and receiving input from MIT members, including MFSA, MIT's faculty developed and adopted the Statement on Freedom of Expression in late 2022, a declaration on the right to free speech comparable to the Chicago Principles many other universities have adopted.
+MFSA membership has grown to over 1,000, mainly alumni, and it continues to grow.
+MFSA hopes to turn back the tide of cancel culture at MIT, a culture that has resulted to widespread self-censorship on campus.
+In response to the problem, with input from MFSA and other interested parties, MIT's faculty developed and adopted the Statement on Freedom of Expression in late 2022, a declaration of the right to free speech on campus comparable to the Chicago Principles many other universities have adopted.

 MFSA is not resting.
-Now entering our third year, we remain vigilant on the battlefields as we expand our initiatives and offerings.
-From conferences and guest speakers to debates and open letters, MFSA is MIT's frontline for the advocacy of free speech on a university deserving of open inquiry in all forms.
+Now in our third year, we remain vigilant on the battlefields as we expand our initiatives and offerings.
+From conferences and guest speakers to debates and open letters, MFSA is MIT's frontline advocate for free speech and open inquiry.